 If you aren’t using Chrome, then check out our article on clearing your browser cache for instructions for all major browsers.

 Now, try the website again.
 If it still shows the error message DNS_PROBE_FINISHED_NXDOMAIN, simply try the next solution.

 If you’ve enabled any of Chrome’s experimental features, then these could be causing the DNS_PROBE_FINISHED_NXDOMAIN error.

-To turn these off, go to
+To turn these off and reset Chrome settings, go to

-chrome://flags/ in your browser then click the ‘Reset all’ button at the top.
+chrome://flags/ in your browser, then click the ‘Reset all’ button at the top.

 Flush Your Computer’s DNS Cache